 If you would prefer not to put dog food in your pockets, a treat pouch comes in handy and can be hooked on to your waistband for easy access to the food.

-A Nylon Collar or Harness
+A Lightweight Collar and Harness

+Lightweight means less weight for the puppy to haul around!
 Pick a collar that fits; you should be able to place two fingers under the collar when it is fastened.

 Be sure to remove the collar from the puppy when he is in his crate.
 This is done as a safety precaution.

 If it is the first time the pup will be wearing a collar or harness try this; show him the gear, next, offer a delicious treat.
 Do this about 10 times before you even put it on.
 This will help create a positive association with the gear.
 Do this with all of the different equipment he will need to get use to.
 Once you get the gear on him you can play a game that he enjoys to help make the experience positive and get his mind off of fussing (see Games).

 Many puppies will scratch or paw, or sit and yawn (stress) when you place the collar, harness or leash on them.
 If you see your puppy doing this distract him with some tasty treats.

 Fasten the collar so you can fit two fingers between his neck and the collar.
 It should not be tight, but it should not be so loose that the pup can scratch it off or that comes off over his head with tension from the leash.
 The same goes for a harness.
 All gear should be fit correctly and this will be an ongoing concern as the pup continues to grow.